philc/book-notes/business/zero to one - peter thiel.md

   presented earlier in the book.
 * Incremental improvement doesn't sell easily
   * No cleantech solutions offered 10x improvements in efficiency or cleanliness at the same cost.
-  * "even if your system really is 20% better on net for the customer who buys it, people are so used to exaggerated claims that you'll be met with skepticism when you try to sell."
+  * "Even if your system really is 20% better on net for the customer who buys it, people are so used to exaggerated claims that you'll be met with skepticism when you try to sell."
-* Cleantech companies compete for a huge competitive energy market, and it's misleading to realistically size their market prospects against the global energy market.
+* Cleantech companies compete for a huge competitive global energy market, and it's misleading to realistically size their market prospects against that market.
 * "Cleantech executives were running around wearing suits and ties.
 This was a huge red flag, because real technologists wear T-shirts and jeans.
 So we instituted a blanket rule: pass on any company whose founders dressed up for pitch meetings."
 * Cleantech companies had poor answers for why they would be around and dominant in 10 years.
 Solar panel pricing from China, and natural gas fracking killed many of them.
 * "Great companies have secrets: specific reasons for success that other people don't see."
-  Cleantech companies based their plans on excitement and broadly recognized need for clean energy, not an actual, specific secret insight.
+  Cleantech companies based their plans on excitement and a broadly recognized need for clean energy, not an actual, specific secret insight.
 * Tesla as a successful case study
   * "Doing something different is what's truly good for society -- and it's also what allows a business to profit by monopolizing a new market."